Ballot marking device: History

+Punched cards

 The first ballot marking devices specifically designed for use in elections emerged in the late 19th century along with proposals to use various punched-card ballot forms.
 Kennedy Dougan filed for patents on a punched-card system using a ballot marking device in 1890.
 Urban Iles filed a proposal for a more sophisticated system in 1892.
 The patents for these machines suggest that their primary goal was to provide for mechanical vote tabulation while retaining paper ballots that could be used to verify the operation of the tabulator in the event of any question.
 The punched cards used by these early machines were not designed to be compatible with any other data processing equipment.

 In 1937, Frank Carrell, working for IBM applied for a patent on a ballot marking device that recorded on standard punched cards.
 This was incorporated into a full-sized voting booth with voter interface that resembled a mechanical voting machine, but recording on ballot cards that could be tabulated on standard punched-card tabulating machines.

 None of these machines was commercially successful.
 The first commercially successful ballot marking device was the Votomatic.
 This was based on the Port-A-Punch, a handheld device for recording data on pre-scored punched cards.
 Joseph Harris filed his first patent on what would become the Votomatic in 1962.

 Ballot cards punched on a Votomatic could be tabulated by standard punched card tabulating machines or sorted on card sorters.
 The machines cost only $185 each in 1965 dollars, and weighed only 6 pounds.
 This was one of the first machines to attract serious thinking about accessibility; John Ahmann filed for a patent on a punching stylus for the Votomatic adapted for use by voters with motor disabilities in 1986.
 IBM marketed the Votomatic until 1968, when it spun off Computer Election Systems Inc. to produce and market the system.
 By 1980, the Votomatic system was used by over 29% of U.S. voters.
 By 1992, the Votomatic had replaced mechanical voting machines as the dominant voting system used in the United States.
 The dominance of the Votomatic ended abruptly following the Florida election recount of 2000.

+One of the major benefits of the Votomatic was that the machines were inexpensive enough that a polling place could have several machines, each with a ballot label printed in a different language.